microsoft/EdgeML/tf/examples/Bonsai/README.md

 label information.
 For an N-Class problem, we assume the labels are integers from 0 through N-1. `bonsai_example.py` also supports univariate regression and can be accessed using the help options of the script.
-Multivariate regression requires restructuring on input data format and can further help in extending bonsai to multi-label classification and mulit-variate regression.
+Multivariate regression requires restructuring of the input data format and can further help in extending bonsai to multi-label classification and multi-variate regression.

 **Tested With:** Tensorflow >1.6 with Python 2 and Python 3